 - Pat chicken dry.
 Place a chicken breast in a large zip-top bag and zip the top (make sure to release any air in the bag first), then place it on your poultry cutting board.
 Using a meat mallet like this one, pound to flatten the chicken.
-Remove from zip-top bag and reuse bag and mallet to repeat the process with the remaining chicken breast pieces.
+Repeat the process with the remaining chicken breast pieces.

-- Cover the baking dish tightly with foil and bake for 10 minutes covered, then uncover and bake another 8 to 10 minutes or so.
+- Cover the baking dish tightly with foil and bake for 10 minutes covered, then uncover and bake for another 8 to 10 minutes or so.
 Watch carefully.
 This can take less or more time depending on the thickness of your chicken breasts.
-To be sure chicken is cooked through, use a instant digital Cooking or Meat Thermometer for the proper temperature of 165 degrees F.)
+To be sure the chicken is cooked through, use an instant digital cooking thermometer.
+It should register 165 degrees F.

-- Remove from heat.
-Let chicken breasts rest (cover with foil or another pan) for 5 to 10 minutes or so before serving.
+- Remove from the heat.
+Let the chicken breasts rest (cover with foil or another pan) for 5 to 10 minutes or so before serving.
 Uncover and garnish with fresh parsley and basil.
 Enjoy!

 - Important Cook's Tips: Do not skip pounding the chicken (step #2).
 Pounding the chicken into thinner, and more evenly flat pieces helps it cook faster and more evenly.
 And by pounding the chicken breast, you're also mechanically tenderizing it, which means you'll end up with a juicer and tastier chicken dinner.

 - Cook's Tip: Let chicken rest before serving to allow juices to redistribute.